 In addition to larger storage devices, a few pocket USB flash drives are kept handy for transporting data and making quick backups.
 I use USB drives ranging from 30GB to 120GB.
 You can get these on eBay but make sure you vet the seller because counterfeit goods are rife.

 If you end up with quite a large USB flash drive collection, get yourself a protective USB wallet.
-These are very cheap and are a specially made sturdy zip case with elasticated pockets on the inside.
-This is ideal if you want to be more organised and cautious at the same time.
+These cheap yet sturdy zip cases with elasticated inside pockets.
+This is ideal if you want to be organised and cautious.